-This layout shows partial quotients printed to the right of the division problem.
+Print Observations: This layout shows partial quotients printed to the right of the division problem.
 A vertical line separates the partial quotients from the rest of the problem.
+The partial quotients may or may not be aligned by place value.

-The vertical line may be either drawn as a tactile graphic or it may be represented by dots 456.
-One space (one blank cell) is left between the vertical line and any digit preceding or following it.
+Braille Rules: The vertical line may be either drawn as a tactile graphic or it may be represented by dots 456.
+The partial quotients are aligned as printed.
+Space is left between the vertical line and any digit preceding or following it.
+More than one space may be needed if the partial quotients are aligned by place value.